PegasusMKD/transport_x/README.md

 ### How it works

-  To prove the concept we've created a taxi company.
+  To prove the concept, we've created a taxi company.
 Drivers can subscribe and work for the company, clients can request rides from it, and the company organizes the drivers, finds workers for the clients and learns to be more efficient in its work.

 ### Finding a worker